Academic Success Coach

 Substitutions.
 There are frequently times when it is necessary or desirable to make substitutions for a required course.
 This may occur when courses are transferred from another institution, or when there is a sound reason to substitute a course that lies outside the stated guidelines of the stated curriculum.
 Substitutions fall into one of the following four categories.
 Specific forms for cases 2, 3, and 4 are available from the KU Edwards EECS Office, 250 BEST.

 Case 1: Courses transferred from another institution that automatically fulfill a course requirement.
 This occurs when the DPR (Degree Progress Report) Advising Report shows this course with the necessary KU course equivalent number.
-These courses should also appear in the appropriate requirement slots of the DPR and DPR Checklist, but if they don't, have the BSIT Undergraduate Advisor get this straight with the Dean's office.
+These courses should also appear in the appropriate requirement slots of the DPR and DPR Checklist, but if they don't, the BSIT Academic Success Coach will assist you.
 (The DPR is a computer generated form that shows all courses for which KU gives you credit hours and other pertinent information to track your progress as a student at KU).

 Case 4: Engineering courses which are not routinely transferred to the University of Kansas (for example, courses taken at a foreign university), but for which strong reasons can be advanced for their applicability toward degree requirements.
 In these cases, a petition for Advanced Standing Credit by Validation should be filled out.
 Case 4 applies only to 100- and 200- level (freshman and sophomore) courses.